Company Rule

 Exercising civil and criminal jurisdiction

-Cornwallis introduced the separation of power between executive and judiciary
+Cornwallis introduced the separation of power between executive and

 Cornwallis code of 1793 took away the judicial powers of the Collector.